WorldBrain/Memex/GETTING-STARTED.md

 ## A brief overview of Web Extensions

-A web extension consists of three main parts:
+A web extension consists of a number of different scripts:

 -   `background.js` always runs, in an 'empty invisible tab', listening for messages and events.
 -   `content_script.js` is loaded into every web page that is visited.
 It is invisible from that web page's own scripts, and can talk to the background script.

--   **User Interfaces**, The UI's are set up and declared in the `extension/manifest.json` file and at the moment consist of four elements the Popup, Overview, Options and Omnibar.
+-   **User Interfaces**, The UI's are set up and declared in the `src/manifest.json` file.
+At the moment these consist of the popup and options scripts.

-The parts communicate in three ways:

--   Messaging through `browser.runtime.sendMessage`, usually done implicitly by using a remote procedure call ([`util/webextensionRPC.js`](./src/util/webextensionRPC.js)).
--   Bidirectional messaging using `browser.runtime.connect`.
-We use this to communicate between Overview UI script and background script, and also the deprecated imports UI (via Options UI script) and background script.
-See [Runtime](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime) for more info
--   Through the in-browser PouchDB database, they get to see the same data and can react to changes made by other parts.
+Certain modules in the source code will end up in each of these scripts after being output from the build process, depending on the `import` trails throughout different modules.
+Each script is completely distinct from any other script.
+The main thing this means is you **should not** `import` from a module in the one script from any module in another script, or you end up duplicating the all the modules specific to one script in multiple other scripts in the build output.
+This is the main reason for our [`util/webextensionRPC`](./src/util/webextensionRPC.ts) module:

+We can setup remote functions (we sometimes call them "endpoints") with the `makeRemotelyCallable` export, then be able to remotely call them from other scripts with that `remoteFunction` export.
+This wraps around the WebExt [`runtime.sendMessage`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/sendMessage) and related messaging APIs which afford interscript communication.
+Generally we setup endpoints via `makeRemotelyCallable` from the BG script and call them from UI scripts via `remoteFunction`, although there's nothing stopping you from doing it the other way.
+It just generally makes a more sense to contain a lot of the business logic in the BG script (it acts somewhat like our "backend server", being the only place the DB is ever interacted with), and keep the UI scripts concerned solely with managing UI state and rendering views.

 Besides these parts:
 [`browser-polyfill.js`](https://github.com/mozilla/webextension-polyfill/)